jeffschriber/cliff/README.md

     pip install qml --user -U
 Note that QML also requires a Fortran compiler which is available from conda.
+As a last piece of setup, all KRR models in the three subdirectories in cliff/models/large need to be un-tarred.

 # Running the Code
 CLIFF can be run using either a provided python script for command-line use, or by using import cliff in user-written python scripts.